Kamala Harris announces $250 million in funding to help address COVID response inequities

 "We're also calling on the states to help us get the data we need to know where we are and to work with us to find creative solutions to the inequitable vaccine uptake that has already emerged in these first months of the vaccination program," White House COVID-19 Health and Equity Task Force Chair Marcella Nunez-Smith said Monday.
 "I just want to be clear that achieving equity is not an aspirational goal.
 This is mission critical.
 Absent equity we will not be able to stop this pandemic from continuing to claim lives, strain our healthcare system, and weaken our economy."

-The HHS official said the initiative is expected to fund approximately 20 projects in urban communities and 43 projects in rural communities for two years.
+An HHS official told CBS News the initiative is expected to fund approximately 20 projects in urban communities and 43 projects in rural communities for two years.
 HHS' Office of Minority Health will be accepting applications for its new initiative through April 20.